-If an airline has not received an answer to any slot request from the coordinator within three business days, it must contact the coordinator for clarification of the position and not assume that its request has been accepted.
-Offers made by coordinators to airlines are valid for three business days, unless otherwise stated.
-Any offer made will lapse unless the airline notifies its acceptance to the coordinator within this time limit, or obtains an extension of the time limit from the coordinator.
-(Business days in this context refers to business days in the country of the message originator).
+If a coordinator has not replied to a slot request within three business days, the airline should contact the coordinator for clarification of the position and must not assume that the request has been confirmed.
+Offers made by the coordinator are valid for three business days, unless otherwise stated.
+Airlines must accept or reject an offer within this time limit or obtain an extension of the time limit from the coordinator.